Shopify & E-commerce

 • Regulatory compliance: Avoid fines and restrictions by acting proactively

-• Access to sustainable financing: Banks and investors prefer ESG-compliant companies
+• Access to sustainable financing: Banks and investors prefer ESG-compliant businesses

-• Employer branding: Attract talent that values sustainable business practices
+• Employer branding: Attract talent that values sustainable entrepreneurship

 Implementation: your roadmap to sustainable e-commerce